 THE DEVILS ROCK

 The Devil's Rock is a venture into the genre of World War II supernatural films.
-This began with Michael Manns The Keep (1983), which had Nazis trying to deal with an ancient evil that had been unearthed in a fortress, and was taken up by several other subsequent efforts such as The Bunker (2001), Below (2002) and Deathwatch (2002), while this period also saw a revival of the Nazi zombie theme with Outpost (2007) and sequels and Dead Snow (2009) and other oddities like Iron Sky (2012) and Nazis at the Center of the Earth (2012) about Nazi enclaves survived into the present-day.
+This began with Michael Manns The Keep (1983), which had Nazis trying to deal with an ancient evil that had been unearthed in a fortress, and was taken up by several other subsequent efforts such as The Bunker (2001), Below (2002) and Deathwatch (2002), while this period also saw a revival of the Nazi zombie theme with Outpost (2007) and sequels, Dead Snow (2009) and Bunker of the Dead (2015), and other oddities like Iron Sky (2012) and Nazis at the Center of the Earth (2012) about Nazi enclaves survived into the present-day.
 Paul Campions plot draws heavily upon the basics of The Keep, borrowing elements like the forbidding stone forest and Nazis (who are representative of the ultimate evil) coming up against a supernatural occult evil that has been unleashed and is eliminating their numbers.

 The Devil's Rock starts well.
 Paul Campion creates reasonable tension during the venture into the bunker, the discovery of gored bodies everywhere (this is not a film that is stinting when it comes to the splatter element) and then finding occult symbols and books, before the characters are killed/captured.
 The only complaint during these sections might be that the score leaps off into cliche devil worship movie cues of atonal choirs the moment Craig Hall starts looking through the occult tomes.
 Things improve majorly with the introduction of Matthew Sunderland an actor best known for playing mass murderer David Gray in the New Zealand true-crime film Out of the Blue (2006).
 Where in Out of the Blue, Sunderland was a shadowy figure defined only by his surly blankness, here he gets to do some real acting.
 Craig Hall is largely cast as a regular Kiwi Bloke without too many shadings but the middle of the film is absorbed by Sunderlands cool understatement (if sometimes forgotten German accent).
 The film attains a fine tension during the interrogation scenes and the casual cruelty of the scene where Sunderland burns the photo of Craig Halls dead wife.